 Even when the facts seem to demonstrate that the victims of accidents may have been responsible in some way, our system of justice takes common sense into account.
 What a defendant knew, or should have known, rightly becomes a weighty matter in the end.

 If you have been injured in an accident caused by someone else’s recklessness, don’t sign away your rights too quickly.
 Insurance adjustors want to settle accident claims quickly and to the advantage of their client.
-Before you sign anything, allow the legal professionals at Millar & Mixon, LLC to review the facts of your accident.
+Before you sign anything, allow the legal professionals at The Millar Law Firm to review the facts of your accident.
 Such a review costs you nothing and could help you recover what is coming to you under our legal system.
 Visit our car accident page to learn more.
 Call or email us today.